Zeroing Diagonals, Conjugate Hollowization, and Characterizing Nondefinite Operators: Abstract

 By setting $L = M$, much is revealed concerning freedom and constraint involved in introducing 0s to the diagonal of a single operator.
-From this we prove novel characterizations of real traceless matrices, and a stronger version of the seminal theorem by Fillmore that every real matrix is orthogonally similar to a matrix with a constant main diagonal.
+From this we prove a novel characterization of real traceless matrices and complex Hermitian traceless matrices, strengthening the seminal theorem by Fillmore that every complex square matrix is unitarily similar to a hollow matrix.

-Our results are contextualized in a characterization and classification of nondefinite matrices by, roughly, how many zeros can be introduced to their diagonals, and it what ways.
+Our results are contextualized in a characterization of nondefinite matrices as a more general environment for introducing 0s to the main diagonal.